Prosperous Indo-Pacific hinges on peaceful maritime domain: Navy chief | Law-Order

 The National Maritime Foundation (NMF) is the Navy's knowledge partner and chief organiser of each edition of the event.

-He said the Indo-Pacific today represents a ''strategic geography where most of us have found convergence in our interests and aspirations''.
+The Navy chief said the Indo-Pacific today represents a ''strategic geography where most of us have found convergence in our interests and aspirations''.
 However, in navigating the path together, there are numerous challenges that must be overcome.
-Admiral Kumar said these challenges could be viewed as a ''trinity of '3 Is' — imperatives at home, influences from outside and some intrusive paradigms''.
+Admiral Kumar said these challenges could be viewed as a ''trinity of '3 Is' -- imperatives at home, influences from outside and some intrusive paradigms''.

 ''These challenges are not unique to India, or for that matter any other nation in the region.
 We also recognise that these challenges cannot be overcome by one nation alone.
 Accordingly, the Indo-Pacific Region has witnessed formulation of numerous bilateral, multilateral and plurilateral mechanisms - most of which seek a safe, secure and stable Indo-Pacific.
 This common goal also brings possibilities to converge and collaborate.To this end, the Indo-Pacific Oceans Initiative (IPOI) provides an opportunity to synchronise, synergise and channelise our collective efforts,'' he said.